Hard2290/House_price_prediction/README.md

 ![Image](https://github.com/user-attachments/assets/8a3f0a16-1622-449d-a2f2-54b1778316df)

 ## Final Submission:
-- Below are the Top 5 best performing models out of 20 models.
+- Below are the Top 5 best performing models out of 12 models.
 ![Image](https://github.com/user-attachments/assets/c24f6284-8e34-44e7-8bfa-eb4e318502d4)

-- Final prediction obtained by taking mean of the top 3 best performing models and converting them to binary (0 & 1) by choosing 0.5 as threshold.
+- Final prediction of "SalePrice" obtained by taking mean of predictions from the top 3 best performing models.
-- An accuracy of 0.80382 has been achieved by the model on Kaggle's Public Leaderboard.
+- Lowest RMSE of  has been achieved on Kaggle's Public Leaderboard.